-All dissertation content will be submitted to the Dissertation Chair.
-All assignments must adhere to the APA 7th edition.
-The continuation of developing an approved dissertation is the culminating activity for this course.
-Prior to receiving approval (i.e., a Pass grade), students are expected to demonstrate progress by the end of the term in which they are enrolled.
-The following may be considered as examples of progress:
+All dissertation content will be submitted to the Dissertation Chair adhering to the APA 7th edition.
+A completed dissertation and oral dissertation defense are the culminating activities for this course.
+Prior to receiving a Pass grade, students are expected to demonstrate the following by the end of the term in which they are enrolled: